YangGaoUQ/AutoBCS/README.md

 ## Train new AutoBCS
 1. prepare your own trianing datasets (We used BSD500 database https://github.com/BIDS/BSDS500 )

-2. Preprocessing data sets using the codes in the directory './Preprocessing' with Matlab
+2. Preprocessing data sets using the codes in the directory './Preprocessing_for_training' with Matlab

-3. Enter the tranining Folder, and run the code:
+3. Enter the tranining folder ('./Training/'), and run the code:
 ```python
     python TrainAutoBCS.py
 ```